JonasLukasczyk/paraview-node-editor/README.md

 ### User Manual
 * Filters/Views are selected by double-clicking their corresponding node labels (hold CTRL to select multiple filters).
-* Output ports are selected by double-clicking their corresponding port labels (hold CTRL to select multiple ports).
+* Output ports are selected by double-clicking their corresponding port labels (hold CTRL to select multiple output ports).
 * Nodes are collapsed/expanded by right-clicking node labels.
-* The current active output port is set as the input of another filter by double-clicking the corresponding input port label.
+* Selected output ports are set as the input of another filter by double-clicking the corresponding input port label.
+* To remove all input connections CTRL+double-click on an input port.
-* To toggle the visibility of an output port in the current active view SHIFT + left-click the corresponding output port (CTRL+SHIFT+left-click shows the output port exclusively)
+* To toggle the visibility of an output port in the current active view SHIFT+left-click the corresponding output port (CTRL+SHIFT+left-click shows the output port exclusively)

 ### Current Limitations
 1. Embedded property widgets that show a double input field are not shown correctly (integer inputs and even the calculator work).
 It looks like the problem comes from the pqDoubleLineEdit class.